top of page

-The brief was to transform this long, narrow garden, which had been visually cut in half by an old overgrown shrub, making it feel much shorter than it's generous 40 metres.
+The brief was to transform this long, narrow garden, which had been visually cut in half by overgrown shrubs, making it feel much shorter than it's generous 40 metres.

 The comprehensive lighting scheme means the garden is useable into the night and also provides a beautiful view from the house.
-Sunken way markers within the paving guide users along the path, recessed step lights illuminate the step treads to the kitchen and each pleached tree is uplit, making the most of the strong verticals provided by the trunks.
+Sunken way markers within the paving guide users to the home office and workshop, recessed step lights illuminate the step treads to the kitchen and each pleached tree is up lit, making the most of the strong vertical accents provided by the trunks.

 All photos by Laura Burt.